Group6CapstoneGroup/Capstone-Documents/Requirments Documentation/tune-tip-requirments.md

 ### Music Service

-- **1.0.0:** The music-service will have two seperate models it will work with the first being music model and the second being selected song model.
+- **1.0.0:** The music-service will have two separate models it will work with the first being music model and the second being selected song model.
   - **1.0.1:** Both these models have the same attributes: recordId, recordNumber, track, artist, playlist, album.
-  - **1.0.2:** music model will be the original data from the user that we save and keep as a refernce when extracting and importing data to streaming the user's streaming service.
+  - **1.0.2:** music model will be the original data from the user that we save and keep as a reference when extracting and importing data to streaming the user's streaming service.
 This information will be stored in it's own table in the database.
   - **1.0.3:** selected song model will be the data the user interacts with our recommendation model with.
-This information will be stored in it's own table in the database.
+This information will be stored in its own table in the database.
 - **1.1.0:** Music service will contain a controller for music model.
-This controller is what the UI will ping when it make's request for information from music serivce (CORS).
+This controller is what the UI will ping when it makes request for information from music service (CORS).
   - **1.1.1:** The controller will contain a number of requests for GET, POST and DELETE functionality.
   - **1.1.2:** The first method in music controller will be GetMusic().
 This method will return a list of music it gets back from music service.
   - **1.1.3:** The second method in music controller will be GetTrack().
 This method will return a single music item with the corresponding record number the user entered in.
   - **1.1.4:** The third method in music controller will be CreateMusicRecordAsync().
 This method will create a new music model entry in the database with the fields: track, artist, album, and playlist specified by the user in the request.
+  - **1.1.5:** The fourth method in music controller will be DeleteTrack().
+This method will delete the music object that corresponds to the record number entered in by the user.
 - **1.2.0:** Music service will contain a controller for selected song model.
-This controller is what the UI will ping when it make's request for information from music serivce.
+This controller is what the UI will ping when it makes request for information from music service.
+  - **1.2.1:** This controller will contain a number of requests for GET, POST and Delete functionality
+  - **1.2.2:** The first method in selected song controller will be GetSelectedSongs().
+This method will make a call to the selected song service and return a list of the selected songs it currently has in the database.
+  - **1.2.3:** The second method in selected song controller will be CreateSelectedSongRecord().
+This method will receive an input from the user of the selected song entry.
+These attributes include track, artist, album, and playlist.
+The method will then make a call to the selected song service and post this new entry into the database.
+  - **1.2.4:** The third method in the selected song controller will be DeleteSongSelection().
+This method makes a call to the selected song service and deletes all current entries in the selected songs table within the database.

 ### Recommendation Service